guy-baron1/ido-hafifot/README.md

 Music player:
 https://drive.google.com/file/d/1b9hxPcAVCJdi7cazdrCbUYRQAh3iU38N/view?usp=sharing

-*Create a pull request when you are done with a stage/project *Make sure that you put your projects in the correct folders
+-Create a pull request when you are done with a stage/project -Make sure that you put your projects in the correct folders